-Website design can be a tricky issue with ecommerce sites.
-The primary area of concern is the backend of the site.
-This is where you load products, track sales and maintain a database of clients.
+Website design can be a tricky issue with e-commerce sites.
+The primary area of concern is the backend of the website.
+The backend is where you load products, track sales and maintain a database of clients.

 Who owns this backend software?
 If you are not careful, you can end up leasing one from a programmer.
-This puts you at their mercy.
-If the backend has a technical problem or is not updated, you are stuck.
+This approach puts you at their mercy.
+If the backend proves to be less than satisfactory, you are stuck with it.
 You can try to move to a new system, but it is often a nightmare.

-Alternatively, you can pay to have your own backend developed.
+Alternatively, you can pay a programmer to develop a custom backend for the proposed site.
 This approach also has a major downside in that it is very expensive.
 It is comparable to the cost of buying a car off a dealer lot versus paying someone to build you a car by hand.

-Ecommerce sites must have strong legal documents.
+E-commerce sites must have detailed legal documents.
 These documents define your relationship with the customer.
-Terms and conditions are absolutely critical in this regard.
+Terms and conditions are critical in this regard.
 The terms act as a contract between you and the customer.
-Issues to be covered include costs, shipping, handling, refunds, fraudulent charges, disputes over products, where disputes will be heard [part of the country] and other topics relevant to your specific site.
+Costs, shipping, handling, refunds, fraudulent charges, disputes over products, the location of litigation [part of the country] are just a few issues you need to cover in the document.

 Contact me today for a free consult to discuss your project.